Jordan-like characterization of automorphism groups of planar graphs: Introduction

-\heading{Regular Covering Testing.} In~\cite{fkkn,fkkn16b}, there was introduced a problem called \emph{regular graph covering testing} which generalizes both graph isomorphism and Cayley graph testing.
-The input gives two graphs $G$ and $H$.
-The problem asks whether there exists a semiregular subgroup $\Gamma$ of $\Aut(G)$ such that $G / \Gamma \cong H$.
-The general complexity of this problem is open, no \cNP-hardness reduction is known.
-It is shown in~\cite{fkkn,fkkn16b} that the problem can be solved in \cFPT\ time with respect to the size of $H$ when $G$ is planar.
-For this algorithm, the structure of all semiregular subgroups of $\Aut(G)$ is described.
-In this paper, we extend this approach to describe the entire automorphism group $\Aut(G)$.

-\heading{Babai's Characterization.} The automorphism groups of planar graphs were first described by Babai~\cite[Corollary 8.12]{babai1975automorphism} in 1973; see Section~\ref{sec:babai} for the exact statement.

-The automorphism groups of 3-connected planar graphs can be easily described geometrically, they are so called \emph{spherical groups}, since they correspond to the discrete groups of symmetries of the sphere.
-More details are given in Section~\ref{sec:3connected} and in~\cite{babai1996automorphism}.
-The automorphism groups of $k$-connected planar graphs, where $k < 3$, are constructed by wreath products of the automorphism groups of $(k+1)$-connected planar graphs and of stabilizers of $k$-connected graphs.
+\heading{Babai's Characterization.} The automorphism groups of planar graphs were first described by Babai~\cite[Corollary 8.12]{babai1975automorphism} in 1973.
+The automorphism groups of 3-connected planar graphs can be easily described geometrically by using the theorems of Whitney~\cite{whitney1932congruent} and Mani~\cite{mani1971automorphismen}.
+The groups are called \emph{spherical groups} since they correspond to the finite subgroups of the group of isometries of the sphere.
+The automorphism groups of $k$-connected planar graphs, where $k < 3$, are constructed by wreath products of the automorphism groups of $(k+1)$-connected planar graphs and of stabilizers of some vertices and edges in the automorphism groups of $k$-connected graphs.

-Babai's characterization has several disadvantages.
-The statement is very long, separated into multiple cases and subcases.
-More importantly, is not clear precisely which abstract groups belong to $\Aut(\planar)$.
-The used language is complicated, very difficult for non-experts in permutation group theory and in graph symmetries.

 In~\cite[p.
-1457--1459]{babai1996automorphism}, Babai gives a more understandable overview of two key ideas (automorphism groups of $3$-connected planar graphs, and 3-connected reduction), with his characterization only sketched as ``a description of the automorphism groups of planar graphs in terms of generalized wreath products of symmetric groups and polyhedral groups.''
-Babai also states an easy consequence:
+1457--1459]{babai1996automorphism}, Babai gives an overview of the key idea of a reduction to the 3-connected case.
+Babai states there a consequence:

-\begin{theorem}[Babai~\cite{babai1996automorphism}] If $G$ is planar, then the group $\Aut(G)$ has a subnormal chain
+\begin{theorem}[Babai~\cite{babai1996automorphism}] If $X$ is planar, then the group $\Aut(X)$ has a subnormal chain

-such that each quotient group $\Psi_{i-1} / \Psi_i$ is either cyclic or symmetric or $\gA_5$. \end{theorem}
+such that each quotient group $G_{i-1} / G_i$ is either cyclic or symmetric or $\gA_5$. \end{theorem}

-This theorem describes $\Aut(G)$ only very roughly, by stating its building blocks.
-For comparison, an easy consequence of our characterization (Theorem~\ref{thm:semidirect_product_series}) describes these building blocks more precisely and also states how they are ``put together'' in $\Aut(G)$.
-In particular, the composition of the action of a spherical group $\Sigma$ with a stabilizer of a vertex in a planar graph depends on the action of $\Sigma$ on vertices and edges of the associated $3$-connected planar graph.
-To describe it in detail is not an easy task; see Table~\ref{tab:orbits}.
-Our characterization also describes ``geometry'' of the automorphism groups in terms of actions on planar graphs and around every 1-cut and 2-cut.
-See Section~\ref{sec:babai} for more details.